pluarant/pluarant.github.io/documentation/api/http-library.md

 ### Queuing &amp; limiting simultaneous connections

-In above code examples, all the HTTP requests execute immediately and parallelly; however, often it’s desirable to queue the requests to limit the resource utilization and the number of simultaneous connections.
+In the above code examples, all the HTTP requests execute immediately and parallelly; however, often it’s desirable to queue the requests to limit the resource utilization and the number of simultaneous connections.
 This is where queue helps.

 Queue lets you control the number of HTTP requests to execute in parallel.
 You can add your request into the front or the back of a queue, and queue processes one by one from the front.
 If the number of simultaneous connection limit is not reached, then the queue executes request immediately, else it will wait for the next available slot.